The Founder - A sensible adventurer

 When Stephansen returned from Germany, with his pockets full of knowledge and technology, the work to build the factory was well advanced.
 Slowly but surely, he is now seeing his life's work rise.
 At the same time as the factory is taking shape, another important work is underway, namely to complete the house that will become the Stephansen family's home.

 On 25 March 1895, the turbines begin to rumble, and Espelandsfossen's spinning mill and knitting factory are up and running.
 There is a fairly modest selection of machines to begin with, but enough to get production started.
 There are no electric sewing machines for sewing clothes.
-So in the early days, all seamstresses were using hand sewing machines.
+So in the early days, all the seamstresses were using hand sewing machines.
 At the opening of the factory, twenty people are working.
 The factory itself and the machines represented an investment of NOK 60,000.

 The private residence is erected